Matheuss-oliveira/dataplex-postgresql-connector/README.md

 At this moment the data will be available on the GCP dataplex catalog

-## Building and executing the connector on cloud
+## Building and executing the connector on cloud, with manual triggers

 - Define the necessary variables
 ```bash